xiaoylu/DesignPattern/RAII/Readme.md

 The basic idea is to represent a resource by a local object (i.e. "resource handle"), so that the local object's destructor will release the resource.

-This prevents resource leakage, because the destructor of "resource handle" will always be called (C++).
+This prevents resource leakage, because the destructor of "resource handle" will always be called.

-We can think of `vector` or `string` as resource handles with carefully crafted interfaces (to facilitate user access and resource management.)
+We can think of `vector` or `string` as resource handles with carefully crafted interfaces of a "list" (to facilitate user access and resource management.)

 ```cpp
 	class File_handle {